Ecwid/ecwid-api-docs/includes/_filters.md

 Field | Type | Description
 ----- | ---- | -----------
-id | number/string | Filter value ID: category ID, `"onsale"`, `"outofstock"` **title** | string | Filter value name: option value, attribute value, "On sale", "Out of Stock", etc.
+id | number/string | Filter value ID: category ID, `"onsale"`, `"outofstock"` **title** | string | Filter value name: option value, attribute value, "On sale", "Out of Stock", etc. titleTranslated | string | Translated title for the current entity for the `lang` value provided in your request.
+If translation is not available, default langage translation is used
 **productCount** | number | Number of products found for this specific filter

 #### Errors